Sturgelose/flux-structure-example/README.md

-# Flux Platform
+# Flux Structure Example

+This repo contains a full example on how to structure your Flux Repository in a scalable and DRY way.
 Find a full post explaining this here: <https://hackernoon.com/preview/WAa3PocfqtjGtpiwSKES>

 ## Structure